rbouckaert/DeveloperManual/README.md

 Comparing two distributions can be done by

-* by eye balling the marginal likelihoods in Tracer and making sure they are close enough.
+* eye balling the marginal likelihoods in Tracer and making sure they are close enough.
 * testing whether parameters are covered 95% of the time in the 95% HPD interval of parameter distributions.
 * using a statistical test, e.g. the Kolmogorov-Smirnov test, to verify the distributions $p_I(\theta|M)$ and $p_S(\theta|M)$ are the same.